FAQs

 Here you will find answers to frequently asked questions about The Droves Solar Farm project.

 The proposed solar farm is located on land north of Swaffham and south of Castle Acre.
-The project will also include an adjoining Battery Energy Storage System (BESS) site, which will be included in the DCO application.
+The Project would also include Battery Energy Storage System (BESS) site, which will be included in the DCO application.

 National level – Net Zero and energy security

-The UK has set ambitious climate change targets to achieve net zero carbon emissions by 2050 and to ensure that the energy supply remains secure, reliable, and affordable.
-Together with legally binding commitments such as these, the UK Government has further set out how the deployment of renewable technologies such as solar will be accelerated in the Government’s Make Britain a clean energy superpower (2024).
+The UK has set ambitious and legally binding climate change targets to achieve net zero carbon emissions by 2050, while ensuring that the energy supply remains secure, reliable, and affordable.
+Together with legally binding commitments such as these, the UK Government has further set out how the deployment of renewable technologies such as solar will be accelerated in its Make Britain a clean energy superpower (2024).

 Local level – Breckland Council

-The Droves Solar Farm could generate up to 500 megawatts (MWac), providing a substantial source of renewable electricity for the region and country, and allowing Breckland Council to make a vital contribution to the UK’s net zero targets.
+The Droves Solar Farm has the potential to generate up to 500 MWac, providing a substantial source of renewable electricity for the region and country, and allowing Breckland and Norfolk to make a vital contribution to local and national net zero targets.

-We are aiming to submit the application to PINS in Winter 2025.
-Further details about the project timeline will be provided in due course.
+We are aiming to submit the application to PINS in winter 2025.
+Further details about the Project timeline will be made available during statutory consultation, currently scheduled for spring 2025.

 The site is considered a ‘temporary’ development, meaning it would be decommissioned after a set period of 60 years and returned to its original use.